 - ATCase consists of separable catalytic and regulatory subunits.
 Regulatory property of ATCase is identified by treating with para-hydroxy mercury benzoate.
 That specifically destruct the regulatory site without affecting the catalytic site.

-- The catalytic and resulatiry subunits of ATCase are composed of discrete catalytic (C) and regulatory site (R).
-C & R are interact in the native enzyme to produce its allosteric behavior.
+- The catalytic and regulatory subunits of ATCase are composed of discrete catalytic (C) and regulatory site (R).
+C & R are interacted with the native enzyme to produce its allosteric behavior.
 In a native enzyme molecule, there are three “C-subunits” and two “R-subunits”.
-The three C-subunits are larger in size and are catalytically active, but no responsible to ATP and CTP.
-The smaller subunit R is catalytically inactive but can binds with CTP or ATP and it consists of two R-chains.
+The three C-subunits are larger in size and are catalytically active, but no response to ATP and CTP.
+The smaller subunit R is catalytically inactive but can bind with CTP or ATP and it consists of two R-chains.